ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 The **recurrent** layer of the Hamming network is what is known as a **competitive** layer.
 The neurons in this layer are initialized with the outputs of the feedforward layer, which indicate the correlation between the prototype patterns and the input vector.
 Then the neurons compete with each other to determine a winner.
 After the competition is completed, only one neuron (the winner) in the group will have a nonzero output.
 This most extreme form of competition among a group of neurons is called Winner-Take-All.
 The winning neuron indicates which category of input was presented to the network.

-The recurrent lyer has $S$ neurons that are fully interconnected, each neuron is connected to every other neuron in the layer, including itself.
+The recurrent layer has $S$ neurons that are fully interconnected, each neuron is connected to every other neuron in the layer, including itself.
 The transfer function used by the neurons is the <code>poslin</code> transfer function, a positive-linear function, which is linear for positive values and zero for negative values.

 The weights of the recurrent layer are symmetrical, fixed and are given by: